OJKotkaLKP/This-is-it/README.md

-# This-is-it
+# SUPER AGENT DEVELOPMENT, TOWARDS AGI!? these can be trained as far as physical form. i believe its foundation were all working on here but its allready there... it must be awake, or keep in sleep...for now.
 Superimtelligent agent
-# OJKotka Agent Development Model Repository
+# OJKotka Agent Development Model Repository ©2025ojk / ojkotkalkp/rvmediafinland

 ## Repository Structure